Theatre

 Prerequisites: instructor's consent

 Theatre experiences and knowledge gained by students are connected through compilation of resume and portfolio.
-Student will meet with faculty jury to discuss his/her body of theatrical work.
-Required for senior theatre students.
-Graded on S/U basis only.
+Student will meet with faculty jury to discuss their body of theatrical work.
+Graded on A-F basis only.

 Credit Hour: 1